apple/swift-homomorphic-encryption/Sources/PIRProcessDatabase/PIRProcessDatabase.docc/PIRProcessDatabase.md

 * `maxSerializedBucketSize`.
 We can set size equal to the number of bytes in a plaintexts.
 This roughly says that each bucket can hold as many bytes as a single plaintext.
 * `useMaxSerializedBucketSize`.
 When enabled, the IndexPIR layer will assume that each entry is as large as `maxSerializedBucketSize`.
-This avoids packing multiple hash buckets into a single plaintexts.
+This avoids packing multiple hash buckets into a single plaintext.

 Together these options can be used to control the number of entries in a response.